piotrkubisa/sublime-elementary/README.md

 Project currently is in development stage.
 You can check progress [here](https://github.com/piotrkubisa/sublime-elementary/issues/1).

-I would be grateful for any feedback (ideas, bugs, todos, your opinnion).
+I would be grateful for any feedback (ideas, bugs, todos, your opinion).

 ---